amoreira2/Lectures/chapters/01/statistical-techniques.md

 Statistical Techniques
 ======================

+Most important decisions are made with only partial information and uncertain outcomes.
+However, the degree of uncertainty for many decisions can be reduced sharply by access to large data sets and the computational tools required to analyze them effectively.
+Data-driven decision making has already transformed a tremendous breadth of industries, including finance, advertising, manufacturing, and real estate.
+At the same time, a wide range of academic disciplines are evolving rapidly to incorporate large-scale data analysis into their theory and practice.

 The discipline of statistics has long addressed the same fundamental challenge as data science: how to draw robust conclusions about the world using incomplete information.
 One of the most important contributions of statistics is a